foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 To open the Carousel Image Editor, click on the pencil icon on the left of the image.
 <br>
-From there, you can add your logo, text, and resize/change on every image in the carousel.
+From there, you can add your logo, text, and resize/change every image in the carousel.

 <h4>Crop Panel:</h4>
 <b><i> Aspect Ratio:</b></i> Changes the overall size of the carousel.